jhondge/aws-lambda-image/ImageMagick.md

 cd libde265-1.0.3/ && ./autogen.sh && ./configure && make && make install
 cd ../
 ```
+**Node:** The libde265-1.0.3 has a issue when load heic image the issue num [56](https://github.com/strukturag/libheif/issues/56#issuecomment-412515858), so need use the `master` branch to build

 #### Build heic
 * Set env